 The composition of the CSC will include two members selected by the gTLD registry operators, 2 members from the ccTLDs registry operators and 1 additional TLD representative from non gTLD/ccTLD.
 Liaisons will include 1 from IANA and 1 liaison from each SO and AC – total of 5 – it is not an obligation to appoint a liaison.

-Stephen Deerhake explained the guidelines.
+Stephen Deerhake explained the guideline.
 He noted it is one of the longer ones the working group has produced to date.
-There are two hard dates – completion of selection of the two ccNSO appointments 22 July and overall approval of the CSC membership by the 10 August.
+There are two hard dates – completion of selection of the two ccNSO appointments by 22 July and overall approval of the CSC membership by 10 August.

-Guideline covers principle issues: covering edibility requirements, call for expression of interest, council members will rank candidates, consultative process the council needs to engage with RySG, outlines the approval process of the entire CSC slate.
+Guideline covers principle issues: covering edibility requirements, call for expression of interest, council members will rank candidates, consultative process the Council needs to engage with RySG, outlines the approval process of the entire CSC slate.
 There are also procedures outlined on how to remove ccNSO appointed members from the CSC.
 There is a conflict of interest section, there is a list of specific requirements for a successful CSC candidate – but overarching goal is to select the most qualified candidates, secondary goal is to achieve gender and geographic diversity.
 It should be noted, a candidate must have explicit backing and support of their registry and there is no requirement that a candidate has to come from a ccNSO member registry.

 He continued noting there is a nomination period and when that closes, the Councilors are to rank up to 5 candidates in order of preference – then all rankings will go to the secretariat, who will them compile the various rankings.
 The charter calls for consultative process with RySG regarding choices.
 The intent of this process is to sort out gender and geographic diversity issues regarding the entire pool of candidates.
 But the main goal is to achieve the skill base.